ACI Worldwide, Inc. Reports Financial Results for the Quarter Ended September 30, 2017

-NAPLES, FLA — November 3, 2016 —ACI Worldwide (NASDAQ: ACIW), a leading global provider of real-time electronic payment and banking solutions, today announced financial results for the quarter ended September 30, 2016.
+NAPLES, FLA — November 2, 2017 — ACI Worldwide (NASDAQ: ACIW), a leading global provider of real-time electronic payment and banking solutions, today announced financial results for the quarter ended September 30, 2017.
+Results and comparisons discussed in the Q3 financial summary section of this press release exclude the impact of foreign currency fluctuations.

-Excluding the impact of foreign currency movements, our 12-month backlog declined $2 million to $850 million and our 60-month backlog grew $42 million to $4 billion during the quarter.
+Our 12-month backlog decreased $10 million to $833 million and our 60-month backlog decreased $13 million to $4.1 billion during the quarter.

 CONFERENCE CALL TO DISCUSS FINANCIAL RESULTS AND OUTLOOK